geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 #### Cached values

 Each Garden entity caches the CropIDs, VarietyIDs, years, and the number of Plantings.
 This allows the Index screens to show this information about Gardens without needing to retrieve and process Plantings.

+In addition, whenever there is a change to the Plantings associated with this Garden, the lastUpdated field is set to the current time.
+This allows the community to see which Gardens in their Chapter are active.

 #### Badge attestation values